Atractocarpus chartaceus: Ecology

 Atractocarpus chartaceus has been identified as a host plant for the leaf mining larvae of the genus Gracillariidae.

 Conservation

 This species is listed by both the IUCN and the Queensland Department of Environment and Science as least concern.

 Cultivation

 Atractocarpus chartaceus has been in cultivation in Australia for some years.
-It is an attractive garden ornamental with its glossy foliage, scented flowers and colourful fruit, and the flowers attract a numerous birds and insects to the garden.
+It is an attractive garden ornamental with its glossy foliage, scented flowers and colourful fruit, and the flowers attract numerous birds and insects to the garden.
 It prefers a shady position and good drainage..
 It can be propagated from fresh seed, which may take a few months but is usually successful, or from cuttings of the current season's growth.